Finistere/antidote/README.rst

   `injection benchmark <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_).
 - Antidote is declarative and does not do any magic out of the box.
 Reading the decorators is enough to understand what it does and from where dependencies are coming from.
-- Is easy to work with an IDE: no **kwargs which makes arguments impossible to guess and has type hints everywhere.
+- Is easy to work with an IDE: no :code:`**kwargs` which makes arguments impossible to guess and has type hints everywhere.
 - Easily extendable, through dependency providers.
 All after-mentioned kind of dependencies are implemented with it.
 It is designed to support custom kind of dependencies from the ground up.